fleschutz/CWTS/README.md

 🏆 Hall of Fame
 ---------------
-Each test case compiled without a warning or error is a miss.
+Each test case compiled without a warning or error is a miss (👎).
 And the winners are:

 1. **clang-tidy 10.0** which misses 8 warnings only
 2. **Clang 10.0.0** misses 11